One of the best ways to see Florida’s Everglades is to arrive on the Tamiami Trail and use the Shark Valley entrance.

 In addition, this 15-mile bike trail is probably the best bike trail in South Florida.
 It’s 20 feet wide and the only traffic is the park tram, which will pass you three or four times in an afternoon.

-Visiting Shark Valley in Everglades National Park
+How to visit Shark Valley in Everglades National Park

 That handy 15-mile Loop Trail through Shark Valley was constructed in 1946 when Humble Oil drilled for oil here.
 Fortunately, the company decided oils wells here weren’t economic and the land joined the national park system.